 Annual base tuition for the Early Childhood Program is $3,850.
 A non-refundable registration fee of $50 is charged annually for all enrolled students.
 Families may choose to pay tuition through a payment plan.

 |Base tuition*||$3,945 (2022-2023)|

 *Select faculty members require a supplemental tuition fee.
 Please contact the Pre-College office for more information.

 Financial aid is awarded based on the joint criteria of demonstrated financial need and merit.
-Financial aid forms for students applying to the program are due by June 15.
+Financial aid forms for new students applying to the program are due by May 14.